apache/openwhisk/docs/mesos.md

 ## Known Issues

-* logs are not collected from action containers
+* Logs are not collected from action containers.

   For now, the mesos public url will be included in the logs retrieved via the wsk CLI.
 Once log retrieval from external sources is enabled, logs from mesos containers would have to be routed to the external source, and then retrieved from that source.

-* no HA or failover support (single invoker per cluster)
+* No HA or failover support (single invoker per cluster).

   Currently the version of mesos-actor in use does not support HA or failover.
 Failover support is planned to be provided by: